 What We Can and Cannot Do

-- Provide your complaint to your financial institution and require them to respond to us.
+- Provide your complaint to your financial institution or enterprise and require them to respond to us.

 - Review the response for compliance with applicable Arizona Revised Statutes and the Arizona Administrative Code.

 - Require corrective action if we determine that the regulated entity did not meet the statutory regulations.

 - Provide legal advice or act as your legal representative in or out of court.